Apply to the housing register

 Although we can accept new people onto the register, very few properties become available in the borough compared to the extremely high demand.

-As of April 2014 there were 4,845 households on the register.
-However, in the second half of 2013, the average number of properties available to bid on was 9 per week.
-Of those, 40% were age-restricted for older people.
+As of August 2014, there were 5,072 households on the register.
+However, so far this year, the average number of properties available to bid on was 10 per week.
+Of those, 36% were age-restricted for older people.

 Social housing is not the only option - people who rent privately may be able to claim housing benefit to help with rent costs, even if they are working.